Haydnspass/fit3Dcspline/README.md

   - CUDA capable graphics card, minimum Compute Capability 3.0
   - CUDA 8 compatible graphics driver (for GeForce products 378.66 or later)

-The CPU version also runs on macOS
+The CPU version runs on macOS and Microsoft Windows 7 or newer, 64-bit

 # How to run
 Example code is avalible in file **example_3D_fit.m**.
 The required 3D image stacks for